Follicular lymphoma is a type of non-Hodgkin lymphoma (NHL). NHL is a cancer of the lymphatic system.

 How common is it?

-Out of all people with NHL, just under 1 in every 20 people (18%) have follicular lymphoma.
+Out of all people with NHL, 19 out of 100 people (19%) have follicular lymphoma.
 It mainly affects adults over the age of 60.

-The most common system is one or more painless swellings in the:
+The most common symptom is one or more painless swellings in the: